chiboozor/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2-print_alphabet_x10.c - this functions prints the alphabet in lowercase 10 times.

-3-islower.c - cheecks for a lowercase character.
+3-islower.c - checks for a lowercase character.
 Returns 1 if xter is lowrcase, 0 otherwise.

+4-isalpha.c - checks if a character is a letter, lowercase, or uppercase.
+Returns 1 if character meets the aforementioned criteria; 0 otherwise.